LivingFray/HellsingerVR/README.md

 Aspects of the mod can be configured in LivingFray.HellsingerVR.cfg, found in BepInEx/config.
 - Enabled: Disable this mod without uninstalling it
 - Left handed: One handed weapons will be held in the left hand, does not flip joystick bindings
+- DisableMotionControls: Disables the motion controls portion of the mod, allowing you to play with a gamepad
 - Snap turn amount: Angle in degrees to turn per snap turn.
 Defaults to 0, which enables smooth turning
 - Movement type: VR device movement stick is relative to (head, hand, offhand)
 - Reticle location: Where the reticle/beat indicator is drawn (target, sights, head) defaults to target, which attaches the reticle to the world object currently being aimed at